neptuneresearch/monerod-archive/README.md

 Follow ["Running monerod" in the Monero README](https://github.com/monero-project/monero#running-monerod).

-As of monerod-archive v6, the archive automatically starts and cannot be disabled.
+The archive automatically starts and cannot be disabled.

 While monerod-archive runs: